 Question 4: How can I use the Filter Tool?

-If you need to breakdown your data, you can use our filtering tool to segment your survey responses by specific options.
+If you need to break down your data, you can use our filtering tool to segment your survey responses by specific options.

-Filter by Question and Answer – This section allows you choose a question and answer(s) to filter the data by.
+Filter by Question and Answer – This section allows you to choose a question and answer(s) to filter the data by.
 Each rule is limited to one question, however, you can apply multiple answers per rule, if they are part of the same question.

 Filter by Date Completed – This type of filter allows you to apply a date range to your results.